Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Use context: fork for Subagent Execution

-Adding context: fork to the frontmatter runs the skill as an isolated subagent.
+Adding context: fork to the frontmatter allows the skill to run as an isolated subagent.

 SKILL.md (context:fork example)